amtwebsolution/PHP-Admin-with-Mongodb/README.md

 Features are:

-    for look & feel it bootstrap library.
+    1. for look & feel it bootstrap library.

-    Total adaptation to CorePHP and Mongodb 3.2 Dashboard Count with Category, Products and User Beautiful navigation
+    2. Total adaptation to CorePHP and Mongodb 3.2

+    3. Dashboard Count with Category, Products and User

+    4. Pagination and join with two collection.

+    5. Beautiful navigation

-    Profile change Password
+    6. Profile change Password

-    Change Profile info.
+    7. Change Profile info.

 Further changes are here for your contribution: